 Founder and visionary of It Could Be Me.
-Triny grew up in Mexico City where she was an Early Childhood Teacher and a professional musician and composer and manager in a previous life.
-She worked in the music industry for about a decade in Mexico in the 90’s to early 2000’s.
+Triny grew up in Mexico City where she was a professional musician, composer, and artist manager in a previous life.
+She worked in the music industry in Mexico from the ’90s to the early 2000s.
 She is a proud mother of five and married to Nigel Willerton.

 Executive Director Bicycle Colorado.
 A theme throughout most of Peter’s life has been a love of riding bikes for both recreation and transportation, and these traits are now a big part of his family’s lifestyle.
 “Bicycling has helped me and my family live healthier and happier lives, and I believe it can do the same for other people, families, and communities across Colorado,”